 How we source

 Sourcing is one of the best parts of our daily work.
-We spend 3-4 months in Guatemala every year to work with our partners and source new exciting coffees.
+We spend 6 months in Guatemala every year to work with our partners and source new exciting coffees.
 We usually try to stay as long as possible on the farms in order to get an in depth picture of how everything runs.
 Besides cupping the coffees while harvest time, we check all facilities, new and existing lots and the social standards on every farm.
 Together with a local photo-journalist, we than create a full range of documentation of every farm.
-After working on the fields, we come back to our Laboratory and Cupping-Space in Antigua to choose coffees & prepare samples.
-Together with two Q-Graders from our export partner Dinamica, we cup all coffees again, before making a decision which coffees will be part of our portfolio in the next season.
+After working on the fields, we come back to our Laboratory and Cupping-Space in Antigua to choose coffees and prepare samples.
+Along with two Q-Graders from our export partner Dinamica, we cup all coffees again, before making a decision which coffees will be part of our portfolio in the next season.

 Where we source

 There are 8 different coffee regions, acknowledged by the Guatemalan Coffee Association “Anacafe“.
 Since you find several micro-climates inside every region, you can say, that almost every coffee farm in Guatemala has a quite unique cup profile.
 Nether the less, you will find for sure some kind of flavours and notes, that are very typical for certain regions.
 If you want to learn more about Guatemalas coffee regions, you can follow this link.

 Our friends and clients are always more than we welcome to visit us in Guatemala!
 We love to host you and show you our world on site.
 Get to know your producer, check out the farms and enjoy Guatemalas rich culture and nature!

 And for all interested coffee enthusiasts that just want to get a full Guatemalan coffee- and culture experience, we are happy to announce our soon to come “Coffee & Culture” trips continuing with regards to all COVID restrictions and safety measurements!

 Questions about our Coffees?

 You would like to know more about processes, flavors or cupping results from our Q-graders in Guatemala?
 Get in contact with Markos, who is responsible for the constant high quality of our coffees.